-The four stage model can be iterative – customer feedback may lead to further techncial refinement.
+The four-stage model can be iterative – customer feedback may lead to further technical refinement.
 The commercial stage may unearth new problems that add to the strength or differentiation of your solution.

 The first two stages have answered the questions: Can I make it? and Can I sell it?
 The Financial Feasibility answers the question; If I can make it and sell it, can I do so at a price and cost level that justifies the investment and make a profit?

-The value of financial projections can not be underestimated in the business planning process.
-Breakeven analysis will also prove useful as part of the Feasibility Study.
+The value of financial projections cannot be underestimated in the business planning process.
+The breakeven analysis will also prove useful as part of the Feasibility Study.

 A. Outline the relevant track record of key personnel in terms of background, experience, skills, costs, and current roles.